top of page

 She brought with her a Master’s degree in Transportation and over nine years of experience as an Operational Manager at one of the largest forwarding companies in Ukraine.
 In that role, she specialized in organizing overseas shipments and working closely with international shipping and trading companies.

-Alongside her logistics career, Olya always found joy in painting.
+But there was another side of her too — a creative side.
+Alongside her logistics career, Olga always found joy in painting.
 Over time, that passion led her to explore digital design, taking on freelance projects for local businesses.

 A creative spark reignited

-During her maternity leave, Olya found more space to nurture that creative energy.
+During her maternity leave, Olga found more space to nurture that creative energy.
 She dove deeper into design, rekindling a connection to her artistic roots.
 That personal growth path eventually led her to the Delitelabs entrepreneurship program — where she developed a creative project that opened new doors.

 Late-night sketches and a flavor full of feeling

-Even with a newborn at home, Olya poured herself into the process.
+Even with a newborn at home, Olga poured herself into the process.
 Working during quiet evenings, she sketched ideas inspired by a new ice cream flavor.
 Her older daughter — a big fan of mangoes — became her unofficial creative director.

-The result?“Sweet Mango Memories” — a packaging concept full of vibrant visuals, heartfelt storytelling, and deep personal meaning.
+The result?
+“Sweet Mango Memories” — a packaging concept full of vibrant visuals, heartfelt storytelling, and deep personal meaning.

 Her design featured four figures from different cultures — symbolizing how newcomers can find connection and community, even in unfamiliar places.